IBM/owperf/README.md

 For example, let's perform a test of rule performance with 3 clients, using the default delta of 200 msec, for 100 iterations (counted at the master client, excluding the warmup), ratio of 4.
 Each client performs 5 iterations per second, each iteration firing a trigger that invokes 4 rules, yielding a total of 3x5x4=60 rule invocations per second.
 The command to run this test: ```node overhead.js -a rule -w 3 -i 100 -r 4```

 ## Measurements
-As explained above, the overhead tool collects both latency and throughput data at each experiment.
+As explained above, the owperf tool collects both latency and throughput data at each experiment.

 ### Latency
 The following time-stamps are collected for each invocation, of either action, or rule (containing an action):